Heat currents in qubit systems: Introduction

 The natural framework for discussing these issues is the theory of open quantum systems \cite{Breuer06,Rivas12,Davies76}.
 Here the focus is on a small controllable quantum system interacting with an environment which can be either radiation fields or heat baths.
 In order to obtain a steady heat current we must drive the quantum system by several heat reservoirs, typically two reservoirs, maintained at different temperatures.

 Whereas the case of a single qubit (two-level atomic system) driven by two heat bath is easily analysed \cite{Aurell19} and discussed in the present paper, the discussion in the literature is usually focussed on composite systems \cite{Kohler05,Kosloff14}.
-Here a recent discussion has focussed on the connection between a global master equation approach as applied in the present paper and a local master equation approach in which the interactions in the composite system is ignored in the dissipative kernels.
+Here a recent discussion has focussed on the connection between a global master equation approach as applied in the present paper and a local master equation approach in which the interactions in the composite system are ignored in the dissipative kernels.
 It has been shown that in the case of a local master equation approach the apparent violation of the second law can be remedied by using a protocol of repeated interactions; this scheme accounts for a work contribution which together with the heat contribution restores the validity of the second law \cite{Barra15,Pereira18,DeChiara18,Hewgill21}.
 In the case of coupled quantum oscillators driven by two heat reservoirs a global approach was discussed in \cite{Levy14} resolving the issue regarding the second law.
+We also note recent work \cite{Soret22} dealing with the general issues regarding the consistency of quantum master equations in the analysis of quantum thermodynamics.

 In the present work, motivated by the study in \cite{Levy14}, we discuss a composite system of two coupled qubits driven by two heat reservoirs.
 Coupled qubit systems has been studied extensively but mainly in the context of quantum entanglement \cite{delValle10,Liao11,Fischer13,Duan13,Paneru20,Schlosshauer19,Aolita15, Decordi17,Bresque21,Hewgill18,Hu18,Karimi17}; in the present paper, however, the focus is on quantum thermodynamics and the second law of thermodynamics.